zeek/zeek/scripts/base/frameworks/cluster/main.zeek.rst

 :zeek:id:`Cluster::is_enabled`: :zeek:type:`function`      This function can be called at any time to determine if the cluster
                                                            framework is being enabled for this run.
 :zeek:id:`Cluster::local_node_type`: :zeek:type:`function` This function can be called at any time to determine what type of
-                                                           cluster node the current Bro instance is going to be acting as.
+                                                           cluster node the current Zeek instance is going to be acting as.
 :zeek:id:`Cluster::log`: :zeek:type:`function`             Write a message to the cluster logging stream.
 :zeek:id:`Cluster::node_topic`: :zeek:type:`function`      Retrieve the topic associated with a specific node in the cluster.
 :zeek:id:`Cluster::nodeid_topic`: :zeek:type:`function`    Retrieve the topic associated with a specific node in the cluster.